What’s a Shell Broker Dealer?

 It might not be a big leap to run to your own Broker Dealer if you’re currently licensed and operate as an OSJ.
 But for most unfamiliar with the regulated industry, compliance can be difficult.
 While larger firms can afford to hire in-house, full-time licensed principles to handle compliance, most small to mid-size firms don’t have the resources.
 For firms that lack the resources of their larger competitors, outsourcing compliance is unarguably the best option.
 Outsourcing a firm’s compliance responsibilities allows the owners to focus on the firm’s core initiatives and save money.
 Furthermore, full executive teams can be outsourced for those soon to be Broker Dealer owners with no experience related to regulations within the securities industry.
 Remember, you don’t need a license to own a Broker Dealer, but you need a license to manage it.

-Our Team has years of experience registering shell broker-dealer via FINRA.
-And thanks to our partnership with Compliance Exchange Group, we can provide your newly acquired firm with licensed principals along with full-service, turnkey compliance solutions for all types of broker-dealers.
-Whether you are in search of a broker-dealer to buy or have just purchased one, we can help.
+Our Team has years of experience registering shell Broker-Dealers via FINRA.
+And thanks to our partnership with Compliance Exchange Group, we can provide your newly acquired firm with licensed principals along with full-service, turnkey compliance solutions for all types of Broker-Dealers.
+Whether you are in search of a Broker-Dealer to buy or have just purchased one, we can help.
 Our services for startups or small to medium-size firms come well within budget.
-Register Now to search through our list of available shell broker-dealer.
-Also, if you have any compliance or broker-dealer related service questions, feel free contact us online or give us a call at (631) 595-5305.
+Register Now to search through our list of available shell Broker-Dealers.
+Also, if you have any compliance or Broker-Dealer related service questions, contact us online or give us a call at (631) 595-5305.